 Autosomal dominant polycystic kidney disease (ADPKD) is the most common inherited kidney disease, caused primarily by variants in two genes, PKD1 and PKD2.
 A recent study by Blueprint Genetics suggests that technological advances in the ability to analyze the difficult-to-sequence PKD1 gene leads to a higher diagnostic yield, and therefore significantly improves the management of patients and families with ADPKD.

-“It has been exciting to see how next generation sequencing (NGS) can be harnessed to reliably diagnose variants in PKD1 gene.
+“It has been exciting to see how next-generation sequencing (NGS) can be harnessed to reliably diagnose variants in the PKD1 gene.
 Our tailored sequencing, bioinformatics and interpretation strategies for PKD1 analysis are now making it possible to move away from the original expensive and labor-intensive “gold standard” testing method, which was long-range PCR and Sanger based diagnostics.
-In addition to our customized NGS platform, we have developed specific Sanger sequencing approaches to supplement and confirm NGS test results”, says Chief Medical Officer Tero-Pekka Alastalo (MD, PhD).
+In addition to our customized NGS platform, we have developed specific Sanger sequencing approaches to supplement and confirm NGS test results,” said Chief Medical Officer Tero-Pekka Alastalo MD, PhD.

-Blueprint Genetics’ panels dissected from a high quality NGS whole exome sequencing platform bring additional value to ADPKD patients and health care providers.
-A single test includes copy number variant detection, analysis of clinically relevant deep intronic variants and covers a wide range of differential diagnoses.
+Blueprint Genetics panels dissected from a high-quality NGS whole exome sequencing platform bring additional value to ADPKD patients and healthcare providers.
+A single test includes copy number variant detection and analysis of clinically relevant deep intronic variants, and covers a wide range of differential diagnoses.